codeunia-dev/Learunia/README.md

-# 🔧 BuildUnia - A Codeunia Product
+# � Learnunia - A Codeunia Product

-BuildUnia is an innovative platform under Codeunia that empowers students and developers to build real-world IoT-based and software-integrated solutions.
-Designed to bridge the gap between theory and application, BuildUnia offers guided projects, mentorship, and access to powerful tools and resources.
+Learnunia is an innovative learning platform under Codeunia that empowers students and developers with comprehensive programming cheatsheets and learning resources.
+Designed to accelerate learning and boost coding productivity, Learnunia offers quick access to essential programming knowledge across multiple technologies.

 ## 🚀 Features

-- 🧠 Hands-on IoT and software projects
+- 📖 Comprehensive programming cheatsheets for 20+ languages and technologies
-- 📦 End-to-end project templates with documentation
+- ⚡ Quick reference guides for faster development
-- 🎓 Industry mentorship from professionals
+- � Beginner to advanced content for all skill levels
-- 🌐 Community support via Codeunia
+- 🌐 Modern, responsive web interface
-- 📡 Real-time data simulation and dashboards
+- � Secure authentication integrated with main Codeunia platform
-- 🛠️ Open-source starter kits
+- � Mobile-friendly design for learning on the go

 ## 🛡️ License & Ownership